AndreasTraut/Machine-Learning-with-Python/README.md

 #### (i) First part

-Therefore the *first example* uses a Jupyter-Noteook in order to learn the standard procedures (e.g. data-cleaning&preparing, model-training,...).
+Therefore the *first example* uses a [Jupyter-Notebook](https://jupyter.org/) in order to learn the standard procedures (e.g. data-cleaning & preparing, model-training,...).

-#### (ii) Second part
+#### (ii) Second part ("small data")

-The *second example* is for being used in an IDE.
-It will use the ["Scikit-Learn"](https://scikit-learn.org/stable/) python machine learning library (you may call it "SmallData" if you want).
+The *second example* is for being used in an IDE (developer environment), like the [Spyder-IDE](https://www.spyder-ide.org/) from the [Anaconda distribution](https://www.anaconda.com/) and apply the ["Scikit-Learn Python Machine Learning Library"](https://scikit-learn.org/stable/)  (you may call this example a "small data" example if you want).
+I will show you a typical structure for a machine-learning example and put it into a mind-map.
+The same structure will be applied on the third example.

-#### (iii) Third part
+#### (iii) Third part ("big data")

-The *third example* is a "Big Data" example and will use the ["Apache MLib"](https://spark.apache.org/mllib/) scalable machine learning library.
-Here I also show some Big Data Visualizations and the K-Means Clustering Algorithm.
+The *third example* is a "Big Data" example and will use a [Docker environment](https://www.docker.com/) and apply the ["Apache Machine Learning Library"](https://spark.apache.org/mllib/), a scalable machine learning library.
+The mind-map from the second part will be extended and aligned to the second example.
+In this example I also show some Big Data Visualizations techniques and also show how the K-Means Clustering Algorithm can be applied by using Apache Spark ML.

+#### (iv) Summary mind-map

+I provide a summary mind-map, which possibly helps you to structure your code.
+Many steps in the "Skikit-Learn" example and the "Apache MLib" example are very similar and repeating.

 ### d) Future learnings and coding & data sources

 For <u>all</u> of these topics various tutorials, documentation, coding examples and guidelines can be found in the internet **for free**!
-The Open Source Community is an incredible treasure trove and enrichment that positively drives many digital developments: Scikit-Learn, Apache Spark, Spyder, GitHub, Tensorflow and also Firefox, Signal, Threema, ... to be mentionned.
+The Open Source Community is an incredible treasure trove and enrichment that positively drives many digital developments: [Scikit-Learn](https://github.com/scikit-learn/scikit-learn), [Apache Spark](https://github.com/apache/spark), [Spyder](https://github.com/spyder-ide/spyder), [GitHub](https://github.com/github), [Tensorflow](https://github.com/tensorflow/tensorflow) and also [Firefox](https://github.com/mozilla), [Signal](https://github.com/signalapp), [Threema](https://github.com/threema-ch), [Corona-Warnapp](https://github.com/corona-warn-app)... to be mentionned.
 There are many positive examples of sharing code and data "for free".

 <u>Coding:</u>

-If you google for example *"how to prepare and clean the data with spark"*, you will find tons of documents around *removing null values* or *encoders* (like the OneHotEncoder for treating categorial inputs) or *pipelines* (for putting all the steps in an efficient, customizable order) so on.
+If you Google for example *"how to prepare and clean the data with spark"*, you will find tons of documents around *removing null values* or *encoders* (like the OneHotEncoder for treating categorical inputs) or *pipelines* (for putting all the steps in an efficient, customizable order) so on.
 You will be overwhelmed of all this.
-What I will do here is nothing more than putting it together so that it works for my problem.
+What I will do here is nothing more than putting it together so that it works for my problem (which can be challenging as well sometimes).
 Adapting it for your needs should be easier from this point on.

 <u>Data:</u>

-If you would like to do further analysis or produce alternate visualisations of the Airbnb-data, you can download them from [here](http://insideairbnb.com/get-the-data.html).
+If you would like to do further analysis or produce alternate visualizations of the Airbnb-data, you can download them from [here](http://insideairbnb.com/get-the-data.html).
 It is available below under a [Creative Commons CC0 1.0 Universal (CC0 1.0) "Public Domain Dedication"](http://creativecommons.org/publicdomain/zero/1.0/) license.
 The data for the Vermont-Vendor-Payments can be downloaded from [here](https://data.vermont.gov/Finance/Vermont-Vendor-Payments/786x-sbp3) and are available under the [Open Data Commons Open Database License](http://opendatacommons.org/licenses/odbl/1.0/).
-The movies database doesn't even mention a licence and is from [Kaggle](https://www.kaggle.com/isaactaylorofficial/imdb-10000-most-voted-feature-films-041118/metadata).
+The movies database doesn't even mention a license and is from [Kaggle](https://www.kaggle.com/isaactaylorofficial/imdb-10000-most-voted-feature-films-041118/metadata).
 There you find a lot of more datasets and also coding examples for your studies.

 ## 1. Movies Database Example